takugian/quick-tutorials-with-aws/elasticache/elasticacheredis/README.md

 # elasticacheredis

-This project creates:
-- An ElastiCache Redis cluster;
+This project creates an ElastiCache Redis cluster.

 ## Helpful links